Bootstrap for Lattice Yang-Mills theory: Introduction

 \section{Introduction}

 The \(SU(N_c) \) Yang-Mills (YM) lattice gauge theory (LGT) is a fundamental ingredient of modern particle physics.
 Its most illustrious applications are the Standard Model and, in particular, the Quantum Chromodynamics.
-Nowadays, most of the non-perturbative computations in Yang-Mills theory are done by Monte Carlo (MC) simulations for the lattice Polyakov-Wilson formulation of YM theory.
-Combined with the perturbation theory \cite{Bali:2014fea, Luscher:2014mka, DallaBrida:2017tru, DelDebbio:2018xpi, Perez:2017jyq} and RG tools, MC methods have had a huge success, especially in a recent couple of decades, due to the developments of supercomputers.
-It allowed, for the first time, to compute with a reasonable precision certain masses of hadrons and the S-matrix elements in QCD, reproducing the experimental data \cite{Gattringer:2010zz,Weisz:2012}.
-However, the fact that it is virtually the only universal and systematic non-perturbative method on the market looks somewhat troubling and intellectually uncomfortable.
-Any systematic non-perturbative ``analytic" alternative is so far missing.
-Moreover, the MC method has its inherent limitations: statistical errors, finite lattice size, high numerical cost of inclusion of dynamical quarks, difficulties of treating finite baryon density and the real time dynamics.
+Nowadays, most of the non-perturbative computations in Yang-Mills theory are done by Monte Carlo (MC) simulations for the lattice formulation of YM theory.
+Combined with the perturbation theory (PT) \cite{Bali:2014fea, Luscher:2014mka, DallaBrida:2017tru, DelDebbio:2018xpi, Perez:2017jyq} and RG tools, MC methods have had a huge success, especially in the recent couple of decades, due to the development of supercomputers.
+It allowed us to compute with a reasonable precision certain masses of hadrons and the S-matrix elements in QCD, reproducing the experimental data \cite{Gattringer:2010zz, Weisz:2012}.
+However, the absence of any systematic non-perturbative ``analytic" alternative to MC is, practically and intellectually, somewhat uncomfortable.
+Moreover, the MC method has its inherent limitations: statistical errors, finite lattice size, high numerical cost of inclusion of dynamical quarks, difficulties in treating finite baryon density, and the real-time dynamics.

-An interesting alternative for the study of the LGT is provided by Makeenko-Migdal loop equations (LE)~\cite{Makeenko:1979pb,Migdal:1983qrz} for Wilson loop averages (WA).
-An early attempt of numerical study of LE in the large \(N_c\), 't~Hooft limit was proposed in \cite{Jevicki:1982jj, Jevicki:1983wu, Rodrigues:1985aq, Koch:2021yeb}, in the form of minimization of an effective action in the loop space.
-Recently, another brave attempt to solve the LE via a numerical bootstrap scheme, combining the LEs for WAs~\cite{Makeenko:1979pb,Migdal:1983qrz} with certain positivity conditions~\cite{Anderson:2016rcw, Anderson:2018xuq}, revived hopes on a more analytic approach.
+An interesting alternative for the study of the LGT is provided by Makeenko-Migdal loop equations (LE)~\cite{Makeenko:1979pb, Migdal:1983qrz} for Wilson loop averages (WA).
+An early attempt at numerical study of LE in the large \(N_c\), 't~Hooft limit was proposed in \cite{Jevicki:1982jj, Jevicki:1983wu, Rodrigues:1985aq, Koch:2021yeb}, in the form of minimization of effective action in the loop space.
+A more recent brave attempt to bootstrap the LE, combining them with certain positivity conditions~\cite{Anderson:2016rcw, Anderson:2018xuq} revived hopes of a more analytic approach.
 Slightly later, a similar bootstrap method was proposed in \cite{Lin:2020mme} for the multi-matrix models.
-These works have been considerably inspired by the success of the bootstrap approach to CFTs~~\cite{Rattazzi_2008, Poland:2018epd} and \(S\)-matrices in massive QFTs~\cite{Paulos:2016fap, Guerrieri:2018uew, EliasMiro:2021nul}.
+In our work \cite{Kazakov:2021lel} we significantly improved matrix bootstrap by introducing a ``relaxation" procedure and applied it to an ``analytically unsolvable" large \(N\) 2-matrix model, with remarkable efficiency and precision, noticeably exceeding those of MC for the same model~\cite{Jha:2021exo}.